 The Nine Dots Prize seeks to reward original thinking in response to contemporary societal issues.
 Each Prize cycle lasts two years, with a new question being announced every other October.

 All those 18 years of age and over are welcome to enter but responses and the resulting book must be in English.
 We are looking for innovative thinking, whether this comes from new voices or from experienced authors.
 The Prize’s heartland is in the analysis of contemporary society and societal challenges, and we welcome responses that draw on all disciplines and cross-discipline thinking.
 Joint entries will be considered, although proposals that put forward a number of authors all contributing single sections (such as an edited collection) will not be accepted.

-The Prize will be awarded anonymously.
+The Prize will be judged anonymously.
 The Board will award the Prize to the entry that in their view best responds to the set question.
 Responses can critique, agree or disagree with, or reject the premise of the question, but they must engage with it fully and insightfully.

 The Board will look for originality of the ideas and arguments put forward, the ways in which the ideas are communicated and the conclusions or recommendations that the author(s) reach.
 Responses may draw on research and evidence from a wide variety of sources and disciplines not restricted solely to the social sciences.